 Salivary duct stones are masses of crystallized minerals that form in the tubes that saliva passes through after it’s made in your salivary glands.
-This condition is also known as sialolithiasis, and the stone may be referred to as salivary duct calculus.
-These stones mainly occur in middle-aged adults.
-They are the most common cause of blockages in the salivary ducts.
-(Merck)
+The condition is also known as sialolithiasis.
+The stone is often referred to as salivary duct calculus and mainly occurs in middle-aged adults.
+It’s the most common cause of blockage in the salivary ducts.

-Because the salivary ducts are in your mouth and a stone causes mouth pain, both doctors and dentists diagnose this condition and provide medical treatment if necessary.
-Salivary duct stones rarely cause serious problems and can often be treated at home.
+Because salivary duct stones cause mouth pain, both doctors and dentists can diagnose this condition and provide medical treatment if necessary.
+Although the stones rarely cause serious problems and can often be treated at home.

-Certain substances in your saliva, such as calcium phosphate and calcium carbonate, can crystalize and form stones that range in size from a few millimeters to more than two centimeters.
-When these stones block your salivary ducts, saliva builds up in your salivary glands, which makes them swell.
+Certain substances in your saliva, such as calcium phosphate and calcium carbonate, can crystalize and form stones.
+They can range in size from a few millimeters to more than two centimeters.
+When these stones block your salivary ducts, saliva builds up in the glands, which makes them swell.

 The reason why the stones form in the first place isn’t known.
 A few factors have been associated with a higher risk of having these stones.
 These include:

-- taking medications, such as blood pressure drugs and antihistamines, which reduce the amount of saliva your glands produce
+- taking medications, such as blood pressure drugs and antihistamines, which reduce the amount of saliva produced by your glands

 - being dehydrated, as this makes your saliva more concentrated